martimesteves1/reddit-memes/CONTRIBUTING.md

 # Contributing to `reddit-memes`

 This document contains instructions and general guidelines for contributing to `reddit-memes`.
-The goal is to make the development process as smooth as possible, while maintaining a high level of code quality, so use your best judgment when deciding the level of detail to include in your contributions.
+The goal is to make the development process as smooth as possible while maintaining a high level of code quality, so use your best judgment when deciding the level of detail to include in your contributions.

 # Table of Contents